 . . . . . . . .

-Laura Scott is an award-winning Channel for Healing, Psychic & Author.
-She reads exclusively by phone for clients around the world & does distance healing & clearing work globally.
-Contact her office for assistance in getting on her schedule!
+Laura Scott is an award-winning Channel, Healer, Mystic & Soul Specialist.
+She reads & mentors exclusively by phone for clients around the world & does her extraordinary distance healing & clearing work globally.
+Contact her office for assistance in getting on her schedule.